Call for the Best Deals : 0800 098 8877

 Key Takeaways

-• ⏱️ Allow 2–3 days: one day for prep and pouring, 3–7 days for curing.
+• ⏱️ Allow 2–3 days total: one day for prep and pouring, then 3–7 days curing before you build on it.

-Why Bother With a Concrete Base?
+Why Choose a Concrete Base?

 Look, I get it.
 You've just spent good money on a shiny new greenhouse and now someone's telling you to pour concrete?
 Can't you just plonk it on the grass?